-Clearly shoulder injuries are the main injury in swimmers due to the volume of revolutions at the shoulder joint for training.
+Clearly, shoulder injuries are the main injury in swimmers due to the volume of revolutions at the shoulder joint for training.
 If you’ve been following my articles on various websites, you’re well aware I write a lot about the shoulder.
 These pieces provide numerous tips and tidbits for improvement.
-Here are a list of some pieces I’ve written on the subject.
+Here is a list of some pieces I’ve written on the subject.

 - Swimmer’s Shoulder – USA Swimming